ss15859/EarthquakeNPP/Experiments/ETAS/README.md

 Aim: The magnitude test aims to test the consistency of the observed frequency-magnitude distribution with that in the simulated catalogs that make up the forecast.

-Method: We first define the union catalog $\$\Lambda_U$ as the union of all simulated catalogs in the forecast.
+Method: We first define the union catalog $\Lambda_U$ as the union of all simulated catalogs in the forecast.
 Formally:

 $$ \Lambda_U = { \lambda_1 \cup \lambda_2 \cup ... \cup \lambda_j } $$